fernandoPalluzzi/lstmContacts/README.md

 export PYTHONPATH=$PYTHONPATH:~/lstmContacts
 ```

 Please, be sure to have execution rights for the ~/lstmContacts/lstmContacts.py file.
-If not you might change it with:
+If not, you may change it with:

 ```
 chmod 700 ~/lstmContacts/lstmContacts.py